-The Bent Over Row-1 Arm variation is fantastic for developing shoulder stabilization and balance limb strength across both sides.
+This variation is fantastic for developing shoulder stabilization and balance limb strength across both sides.
 The tendency for most is to shrug the shoulders up causing the upper traps to act as primary movers.
 This can lead to shoulder pain and general dysfunction.
 Push the shoulders away from the ears to best utilize the lats, mid/low traps, and rhomboids.
 Using rows to balance the amount of time we spend in an internally rotated position of the shoulder is a great strategy to avoid issues.

 Focusing on unilateral (one limb) exercises is a great way to balance strength, stability and mobility.
 Completing the Overhead Press as a unilateral exercise in the half-kneeling position does this not only for the arms and shoulders, but the pillar as well.
 Using even a small weight shifts the body’s center of mass and forces the pillar to engage to keep you upright, turning a traditional delt-builder into a total body exercise.

 8. Kettlebell Deadlift

 Picking items off the ground is a crucial movement for everyone to train.
 Using a light kettlebell can reinforce proper position that will hopefully transfer outside the gym to avoid injury when bending at the hips.
 The key is to keep the spine straight and drive the glutes back, which loads the hips instead of the lumbar spine.
 If done correctly, the hamstrings, glutes, and back will all engage and strengthen.